Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

 \section{Introduction}

-Index theory plays a significant role in the development of dynamical systems.
-The well-known indices includes topological degree, Morse index, Conley index, Maslov index and shape index.
-As a generalisation of Morse index, Conley index was first introduced by Conley and his group for flows on locally compact spaces in 1970s \cite{Con1} to describe the topology of invariant sets.
-Later on this theory was extended to local semiflows on complete metric spaces by Rybakowski et al. \cite{Ryb}.
-And as a result, Conley index can be successfully applied to infinite-dimensional dynamical systems.
+Index theory plays a significant role in the development of dynamical systems, including topological degree, Morse index, Conley index, Maslov index and shape index.
+Among these indices, Conley and shape indices were used to describe the topological property of invariant sets.
+Conley index was introduced by Conley \cite{Con1} and extended to local semiflows on complete metric spaces by Rybakowski et al \cite{Ryb} later.
 We briefly present the basic idea of Conley index theory below.

 Let $K$ be a compact isolated invariant set of a semiflow $\Phi$ on a complete metric space $X$.
 Some appropriate homotopies induced by the semiflow $\Phi$ can help to show that all the pointed quotient spaces $(N/E,[E])$ of Conley index pairs $(N,E)$ have the same homotopy type.
-Recall that a Conley index pair is a pair of suitable closed sets $(N,E)$, where $N$ is an isolating neighbourhood of $K$, and $E$ is an exit set of $N$.
+Recall that a Conley index pair is a pair of suitable closed sets $(N,E)$, where $N$ is an isolating neighborhood of $K$, and $E$ is an exit set of $N$.
 Then the homotopy Conley index $h(\Phi,K)$ of $K$ is defined to be the homotopy type of the pointed space $(N/E,[E])$.

-For some more general invariant sets that may be very complicated in their topological structures, {\em shape} is another type of suitable concept to describe their topological properties.
-Shape is indeed a generalisation of homotopy type, and was first invented by Borsuk \cite{Bor} for metric spaces.
-Since spaces with the same homotopy type have also the same shape, for the compact isolated invariant set $K$ given above, one can immediately define the shape index $s(K)$ of $K$ as \be s(K)={\rm Sh}(N/E,[E]),\ee where $(N,E)$ is a suitable index pair and Sh denotes the shape functor.
+Shape, invented by Borsuk \cite{Bor} for metric spaces, is a more general topological concept than homotopy type, to describe the topology of spaces with more complicated structures.
+Since spaces with the same homotopy type have also the same shape, for the compact isolated invariant set $K$ given above, one can immediately define the shape index $s(K)$ of $K$ as \be s(K)={\rm Sh}(N/E,[E]),\ee where $(N,E)$ is a suitable index pair and ${\rm Sh}$ denotes the shape functor.
 This setting is the basic idea of defining shape index of the compact isolated invariant set $K$ in \cite{Wang} and this present paper.

-Originally, shape (Borsuk's shape) index was first introduced by Robbin and Salamon \cite{Rob} for the flows on a compact smooth manifold.
-Their approach to the shape index theory was further developed in the works of Mrozek \cite{Mroz} and S\'{a}nchez-Gabites \cite{Sanc2} for dynamical systems on locally compact spaces.
-We give a brief description of Robbin and Salamon's approach in \cite{Rob} as follows.